michalkmet/xp-orange-human-readable-duration-format/NOTES.md

   As a user, I want to see time duration for numbers higher than 29030400

 - ✅ DONE UAT6.1 When I pass 29030400 then I want to see '1 year'
-- ⚠ TODO UAT6.2 When I pass 32144461 then I want to see '1 year, 1 month, 1 week, 1 day, 1 hour, 1 minute and 1 second'
+- ✅ DONE UAT6.2 When I pass 32144461 then I want to see '1 year, 1 month, 1 week, 1 day, 1 hour, 1 minute and 1 second'
 - ⚠ TODO UAT6.3 When I pass 66794645 then I want to see '2 years, 3 months, 2 weeks, 3 days, 2 hours, 4 minutes and 5 seconds'